joshkunz/nagad/readme.md

     $ ./naga

-When invoked, the NAGA binary will start a command oriented REPL, you can see the list of commands from within the REPL by typing `help.<ENTER>` from within the REPL.
+When invoked, the NAGA binary will start a command oriented REPL, you can see the list of commands from within the REPL by running `help.` from within the REPL.
 The Full Documentation is given in the following section.

 # Documentation